Supbuddy docs

 Reading left to right:

-• Status indicator — a single colored dot next to the project name aggregating the realtime state of every subsystem (VM, Supabase services, Compose, scripts, AI sync, port conflicts, next.config warnings).
+• Status indicator: a single colored dot next to the project name aggregating the realtime state of every subsystem (Supabase services, Compose, scripts, AI sync, port conflicts, next.config warnings).
 Red = error, amber = warning, green = at least one service running, muted gray = idle, animated cyan spinner = transitioning.
 Hover for a tooltip that lists each subsystem's state.

-• Env mode chip — read-only Host or Isolated label.
-To switch isolation modes, open the Supabase tab and use the Environment section at the top.
+• Env mode chip: read-only Host or Thin label (matching the project's isolation mode).
+To switch modes, open the Supabase tab and use the Environment section at the top.

 Issues popover